-- Reward yourself.
 Remember that it’s easy to criticize what you haven’t done but what about rewarding yourself for what you have done?
 Even if it’s a small accomplishment, it matters.
-Get yourself those shoes you’ve been wanting or treat yourself to your favorite dessert.
+Get yourself those shoes you’ve been wanting or treat yourself to your favorite dessert!

-I hope that this helps anyone who is affected by anxiety.
+I hope that this was a helpful post.
 This topic is extremely personal and important to me.
 One of my biggest goals in life is to raise awareness for mental health.
 If you’re reading this and battling anxiety or mental illness in general, just know that you’re brave.
-And you are good enough. <3
+And you are good enough!